Speakup and Dan Goodley of Sheffield University want to share his research called ‘Living Life to the Fullest’.

 This exciting research project worked in partnership with disabled children and young people labelled with life-limiting or life-threatening impairments and their allies.
 The Living Life to the Fullest project aimed to explore the lives, hopes, desires and contributions of disabled children and young people.

 The website is interactive, with lots of films, resources and key findings.
-It has lots of resources to get people thinking and acting: these can be used as an inspirational tool, or in training, focus groups, reflection and best practise.
+It has lots of resources to get people thinking and acting: these can be used as an inspirational tool, or in training, focus groups, reflection and best practice.

 You can see the research website and toolkit here